ninchat/ninchat-api/api.md

 The client and the server may send empty (keep-alive) frames between actions/events.
 They should be ignored by the peer.

+The frames may be text or binary.
+Even if the client expects a frame containing JSON or other text-based data, it must be able to handle binary framing.

 ### Examples